Oriana Fallaci: After 9/11

-After 11 September 2001, Fallaci wrote three books critical of Islamic extremists and Islam in general, and in both writing and interviews warned that Europe was "too tolerant of Muslims".
+After the terrorist attacks of 11 September 2001, Fallaci wrote three books critical of Islamic extremists and Islam in general, and in both writing and interviews warned that Europe was "too tolerant of Muslims".
 The first book was The Rage and the Pride (initially a four-page article in Corriere della Sera, the major national newspaper in Italy).
 In this book, she calls for the destruction of what is now called Islam.

-She wrote that "sons of Allah breed like rats", and in a Wall Street Journal interview in 2005, she said that Europe was no longer Europe but "Eurabia".
+She wrote that the "sons of Allah breed like rats", and in a Wall Street Journal interview in 2005, she said that Europe was no longer Europe but "Eurabia".
 The Rage and the Pride and The Force of Reason both became bestsellers, the former selling over one million copies in Italy and 500,000 in the rest of Europe, and are considered part of the "Eurabia genre".
-Her third book in the same vein, "The Apocalypse", Oriana Fallaci intervista sé stessa - L'Apocalisse, sold some two million copies globally, the three books together selling four million copies in Italy.
+Her third book in the same vein, Oriana Fallaci intervista sé stessa – L'Apocalisse ("The Apocalypse"), sold some two million copies globally, the three books together selling four million copies in Italy.

 Her writings have been translated into 21 languages, including English, Spanish, French, Dutch, German, Portuguese, Urdu, Greek, Swedish, Polish, Hungarian, Hebrew, Romanian, Serbo-Croatian, Persian, Slovenian, Danish and Bulgarian.

 Personal life and death

 On 27 August 2005, Fallaci had a private audience with Pope Benedict XVI at Castel Gandolfo.
 Although an atheist, Fallaci reportedly had great respect for the Pope and expressed admiration for his 2004 essay titled "If Europe Hates Itself".
 Despite being an atheist, in The Force of Reason, she claimed that she was also a "Christian atheist".
-Fallaci was a vocal critic of Islam, especially after the Iranian Revolution and the 9/11 attacks.
-When rumors of the construction of an Islamic center in the city of Siena intensified, Fallaci told The New Yorker "If the Muslims build this Islamic center, she will blow it up with the help of her friends".
+Fallaci was a vocal critic of Islam, especially after the Iranian Revolution and the September 11 attacks in 2001.
+When rumours of the construction of an Islamic centre in the city of Siena intensified, Fallaci told The New Yorker "If the Muslims build this Islamic center, she will blow it up with the help of her friends".

 Fallaci died on 15 September 2006, in her native Florence, from cancer.
 She was buried in the Cimitero Evangelico degli Allori in the southern suburb of Florence, Galluzzo, alongside her family members and a stone memorial to Alexandros Panagoulis, her late companion.

 Legacy

-As of 2018, streets or squares have been renamed after her in Pisa and Arezzo, in central Italy, and Genoa, further north.
+As of 2018, streets or squares have been renamed after her in Pisa, Arezzo, and Genoa.
 A public garden has also been dedicated to her in Sesto San Giovanni, an industrial town close to Milan.

 In July 2019, the lower chamber of the Italian Parliament approved the creation of low-denomination treasury bills that could also be used as a de facto parallel currency to the euro.
-According to the plan's main proponent, the League's MP Claudio Borghi, the 20 euro bill should bear a picture of Fallaci.
+According to the plan's main proponent, the League's MP Claudio Borghi, the 20-euro bill should bear a picture of Fallaci.

+An Italian television series was created about her life, titled Miss Fallaci (2024).

+In 2024, a biographical novel, Oriana: A Novel of Oriana Fallaci, was published by author Anastasia Rubis based on the true story of Fallaci's career and personal life.